What Is Ripple?

-XRP was originally designed to have much quicker and cheaper transactions than other cryptocurrencies, making it more suitable for day-to-day payments.
-However, it is rarely used in this way, as its developers shift their focus to institutional usage of XRP.
-Institutional usage means functionality necessary for the operation of organization or corporation (such as a bank or university) type of institutions.
+XRP was initially designed to have much quicker and cheaper transactions than other cryptocurrencies, making it more suitable for day-to-day payments.
+However, it is rarely used this way, as its developers focus on institutional usage of XRP.
+Institutional usage means functionality necessary for an organization or corporation (such as a bank or university) type of institution.

 The ability to be exchanged for any currency or valuable (such as gold) with a minimal unified commission is a great advantage that XRP offers.

 - Ripple is the company that is behind XRP, the cryptocurrency.